 Lean Governance

 Lean governance provides oversight of spending, audit, security, compliance, expenditure, measurement, and reporting.
-The Lean governance collaboration and responsibilities (Figure 6) require the active engagement of the VMO, LACE, Business Owners, and Enterprise Architects.
+Effective Lean Governance requires the Portfolio Leadership Team to collaborate with the VMO, LACE, Business Owners, and Enterprise Architects (Figure 6).
 The following sections describe their duties.

 Figure 6.
 Lean governance collaboration and responsibilities